damieh1/YT_Shorts_Classification/docs/compute_resources.md

 | Event Extraction | A100 | ~1 | SUPAR biaffine parsing + dependency rules |
 | Computer Vision | GPU | ~25 | QWEN3 Prompt-based scene-type classification |

-- All compute was performed on NSF-funded HPC clusters (Jetstream2 and Delta).
-Whisper transcription required approximately 10 GPU-hours on NVIDIA T4 GPUs.
-- Dependency parsing using the Biaffine-SUPAR model required 6–8 GPU-hours on A100 hardware.
-- Aspect-Based Sentiment Analysis (ABSA) training and hyperparameter tuning required an additional 20—22 GPU-hours on A100 GPUs.
-Across all baseline and tuning configurations (RoBERTa, DeBERTa-v3-base, DeBERTa-v3-large, DeBERTa-v3-large-absa-v1.1 and Qwen2.5-7B QLoRA), model training required approximately 20–22 GPU-hours on A100 GPUs.
-- ABSA inference and downstream event extraction required <1 GPU-hour and <1 CPU-hour, respectively.